An introduction to the categorical p-adic Langlands program: Coherent, Ind-Coherent, and Pro-Coherent sheaves on Ind-algebraic stacks

 We will establish some results relating various stable $\infty$-categories of modules.
-These provide the commutative algebra background for theory of (Ind-)coherent sheaves on formal algebraic stacks.
+These provide the commutative algebra background for the theory of (Ind-)coherent sheaves on formal algebraic stacks.
 In fact our results apply in certain non-commutative contexts as well, and in this case we will use them below to deduce certain facts about stable $\infty$-categories of smooth representations of $p$-adic analytic groups.

-The set-up is as follows: we let $A$ be a (not necessarily commutative) Noetherian ring, and $I$ a two-sided ideal in $A$ with respect to which $A$ is $I$-adically complete.
-We furthermore assume that $I$ satisfies the {\em Artin--Rees property}: namely, that any $A$-submodule $M$ of $A^{\oplus n}$ (for any $n$) is closed with respect to the $I$-adic topology on~$A^{\oplus n}$, and the topology on $M$ induced by the $I$-adic topology on $A^{\oplus n}$ coincides with the $I$-adic topology on~$M$. \mar{ME: Not sure that it matters, but maybe the $n = 1$ case implies the case of general~$n$?} It follows from this hypothesis that any finitely generated $A$-module is complete and separated with respect to its $I$-adic topology, and that morphisms between finitely generated $A$-modules have $I$-adically closed closed image and are strict with respect to the $I$-adic topologies on their source and target.
+The setup is as follows: we let $A$ be a (not necessarily commutative) Noetherian ring, and $I$ a two-sided ideal in $A$ with respect to which $A$ is $I$-adically complete.
+We furthermore assume that $I$ satisfies the {\em Artin--Rees property}: namely, that any $A$-submodule $M$ of $A^{\oplus n}$ (for any $n\ge 0$) is closed with respect to the $I$-adic topology on~$A^{\oplus n}$, and the topology on $M$ induced by the $I$-adic topology on $A^{\oplus n}$ coincides with the $I$-adic topology on~$M$.
+It follows from this hypothesis that any finitely generated $A$-module is complete and separated with respect to its $I$-adic topology, and that morphisms between finitely generated $A$-modules have $I$-adically closed closed image and are strict with respect to the $I$-adic topologies on their source and target.

 If $A$ is commutative, then the Artin--Rees property holds automatically.
-If $A$ is non-commutative, then it need not hold (as far as we know), \mar{ME: Not sure about a counterexample off the top of my head} but it does hold in one particular case that we are interested in.
+If $A$ is non-commutative, then it need not hold (as far as we know), but it does hold in one particular case that we are interested in.

 \begin{example} If $H$ is a compact $p$-adic analytic group, if $P$ is a normal open pro-$p$ subgroup of $H$ (the identity has a neighbourhood basis consisting of such~$P$), and if $I$ is the kernel of the projection $\cO[[H]] \to k[H/P],$ then the $I$-adic topology on $\cO[[H]]$, and more generally on any finitely generated $\cO[[H]]$-module, coincides with the canonical topology (as discussed e.g.\ in Section~\ref{subsec:cg top mod} below).
 Thus $I$ satisfies the Artin--Rees property. \end{example}